-[File>Log] - The Log Control allows the user to adjust what parameters are logged to the Ashly Event Logger, which maintain a log of all changes made to a Proteane System while Proteane Software is running.
-For most users this is not important; however, this does allow a user to know what has happened in the past to the system.
-The Event Logger uses the Windows Event Handling System to log events, which can be viewed and cleared using the Windows Event Logger (Start>Control Panel>Administrative Tools>Event Viewer>Protea NE Software).
+[File>Log] - The log control allows the user to adjust what parameters are logged to the Ashly event logger, which maintain a log of all changes made to a Protea^{ne} system whenever the software is running.
+For most users this is not important; however, it does allow user access to the system history.
+The event logger uses the Windows event handling system to log events, which can be viewed and cleared using the Windows event logger (Start>Control Panel>Administrative Tools>Event Viewer>Protea NE Software).